Funding Resources

 Although the application deadline for both is April 15, there’s a possibility to make awards on a rolling basis, if needed

-Kentucky Native Plant Society offers student research grants, community scientists plant inventory grants, and our native plant restoration grants.
+Kentucky Native Plant Society offers student research grants, community scientists plant inventory grants,pollinator garden grants, and native plant restoration grants.
 The applications are due March 15th.
 Details here

 National Geographic Society offers various grants for research and/or science journalism